SLIDERS at LYRATEK.COM

 Lipschitz Live

 Story: The comedy of errors begins when a diverging vortex splits the Sliders up, and Maggie and Rembrandt find themselves hanging from the outside of a skyscraper.
-Colin's innocence is tested when he winds up getting married after his double skips out on both the bride and the corporate merger she represents.
-And with a two hour window until the next slide, Quinn's efforts to get help to find his friends is hampered by all the people who ignore him to watch the ludicrous talk show "Lipschitz Live" on television, until the show itself gives him an idea....
+Colin's innocence is tested when he is pressed into getting married after his double skips out on both the bride and the corporate merger she represents.
+And with a two hour window until the next slide, Quinn's efforts to get help to find his friends are hampered by all the people who ignore him to watch the ludicrous talk show "Lipschitz Live" on television, until the show itself gives him an idea....

 • written by Keith Damron